nwn/rfcs/text/0000-array-fill-syntax.md

 Either of the above examples using the existing syntax would require care both when transcribing and when reading for patterns.

+### Less redundancy

-Repetition in code can both be a source of bugs and reduce the readability of the code.
+Repetition in code can lead to bugs and reduce the readability of the code.
 A large array with many repeated elements is not currently obvious with the existing syntax.
 A reader of the code would be required to scan the entire array to determine any deviance.

 Similar problems occur when defining subarrays, where separately defined literals can be less readable and can easily fall out of sync.
 ``` Rust